angelaLazar/oauth-tutorial/index.md

 1. Now you should be able to run the code by refreshing your [http://localhost:8080](http://localhost:8080) page.

-  With this **access_token**, you can now make authorized requests to GitHub!
+  With the **access_token** you can now make authorized requests to GitHub!
 There are multiple [libraries](https://developer.github.com/libraries/) in several languages available to make the requests.

   I hope this helped you to better understand OAuth with GitHub.
 If you have any issues, you can compare to my code [here](https://github.com/angelaLazar/oauth-tutorial).